jaswingumpella/codevision/backend/README.md

 Render (and other hosts) must provide the same variables so the backend can connect to the managed Postgres instance.
 You can also override `SPRING_DATASOURCE_MAX_POOL_SIZE` / `SPRING_DATASOURCE_MIN_IDLE` per environment.

+### Migrating the legacy H2 file

+If you have historical data trapped in `backend/api/data/codevision.mv.db`, run `scripts/migration/run-h2-to-postgres.sh` (see the root README for detailed steps).
+The tool copies every table into Postgres and bumps each identity sequence so new analyses keep auto-incrementing.

 ## Run the API locally

 ```bash